Gerald Lembke

-Gerald Lembke (born April 30, 1966) is a German business economist with focus on digital media and non-fiction author.
+Gerald Lembke (born 30 April 1966) is a German business economist with focus on digital media and an author of non-fiction.

 Life

-Gerald Lembke was born on April 30, 1966 in Wolfsburg, Lower Saxony, Germany.
+Gerald Lembke was born on 30 April 1966 in Wolfsburg, Lower Saxony, Germany.

 After graduating from the Anna-Sophianeum-Gymnasium in Schöningen in Lower Saxony and training as an industrial clerk, Lembke studied business education and economics at the Carl von Ossietzky University in Oldenburg.
-As a student, Lembke founded the mediana Internet agency GbR in 1994, of which he was a partner until 1999 and then sold.
-In 1996 he completed his studies as a qualified commercial teacher.
-In 1998 he completed a six-month training course as a change manager at the Academy for Business Executives in Bad Harzburg, where he worked as a product manager, project manager and management assistant.
-From there he switched to Bertelsmann, where he received further training as a project manager at the internal Bertelsmann Corporate University and where his work as such at Bertelsmann at Gabler Verlag in Wiesbaden ended in 2000.
+As a student, Lembke founded the mediana Internet agency GbR in 1994, of which he was a partner until 1999, and then sold.
+In 1996 he completed his studies as a qualified commercial teacher and in 1998 he completed a six-month training course as a change manager at the Academy for Business Executives in Bad Harzburg, where he worked as a product manager, project manager and management assistant.
+From there, he switched to Bertelsmann, where he received further training as a project manager at the internal Bertelsmann Corporate University.
+His work at Bertelsmann, at Gabler Verlag in Wiesbaden ended in 2000.
 As an independent management consultant, Lembke was managing director of his own consulting company LearnAct! based in Wiesbaden from 1999 to 2007.
 He founded the LearnAct!
 Verlagsgesellschaft, a digital publisher that merged with the management consultancy into a GmbH in 2002.
 From 2000 to 2002 he trained as a "systemic organizational consultant" and NLP practitioner.
 In 2005 he received his doctorate in business administration on organizational development with the subject "Knowledge cooperation in knowledge communities" with Uwe Schneidewind.
 Lembke held a teaching position at the AKAD Bildungsgesellschaft in Frankfurt from 2000 to 2004, and from 2005 at the Wiesbaden University of Applied Sciences.
 In 2007 Lembke became professor for business administration and media management at the Mannheim University of Cooperative Education.
 As head of the course and dean of studies, he has been responsible for academic training in the digital media course at the Baden-Württemberg Cooperative State University in Mannheim since 2009.
 In 2008 the LearnAct!
 Corporate development and publishing company relocated from Wiesbaden to Heidelberg.
 In 2012 the headquarters were relocated to Weinheim and the company was renamed the Institut für Medien GmbH.
 Lembke has written several books on knowledge management and digital media.
 In 2012 he founded the Federal Association for Media and Marketing in Mannheim.
 Since then he has been president of the association.
 Here he campaigns for the professionalization of digital media in business practice.